styfenschaer/rocket-fft/README.md

 # rocket-fft
 Rocket-FFT makes [Numba](https://numba.pydata.org/) aware of `numpy.fft` and `scipy.fft`.
-Rocket-FFT takes its name from the [PocketFFT](https://github.com/hayguen/pocketfft) Fast Fourier Transformation library that powers it, and Numba's goal of making your scientific Python code blazingly fast - like a rocket 🚀.
+Rocket-FFT takes its name from the [PocketFFT](https://github.com/hayguen/pocketfft) Fast Fourier Transformation library that powers it, and Numba's goal of making your scientific Python code blazingly fast - like a rocket. 🚀

 Rocket-FFT has been tested against both the [SciPy](https://scipy.org/) and [Numpy](https://numpy.org/) test suites, plus some additional typing tests.
 Therefore, it is considered safe to use, but the author still welcomes bug reports to help improve the project.